nifranz/aranthoz/README.md

 # Aranthoz Game System

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.
+A game system for Foundry VTT to facilitaty the world of Aranthoz and it's PnP playstyle in Foundry VTT.
+It is based on the simple world building system and therefore extending on its features tailored to the unique playing experience that the Aranthoz PnP game provides.